ABOUT HONOR FLIGHT

 Honor Flight of the Ozarks is a non-profit organization as a 501 (c) (3).
 All donations are deductible to the extent determined by law.

-Our goal is to honor and recognize the sacrifices our veterans made so that we may all continue to enjoy or freedoms and way of life.
-Our small token of our appreciation for them is to give them a memorable trip of a lifetime to visit their Memorial in Washington D.C. in a VIP manner that befits the heroic status they occupy in the hearts of all Americans.
+Our goal is to honor and recognize the sacrifices our Veterans made so that we may all continue to enjoy our freedoms and way of life.
+Our small token of our appreciation for them is to give them a memorable trip of a lifetime to visit their Memorials in Washington D.C. in a VIP manner that befits the heroic status they occupy in the hearts of all Americans.

 Your generous support allows us to accomplish our goal of honoring our Veterans!

 Honor Flight of the Ozarks is a member of the Honor Flight Network

 Chris Stark – Co-Founder, Board President, Trip Leader